somosnlp/somosnlp.org/pages/en/hackathon/patrocinios.md

 ---
 title: "Hackathon SomosNLP 2025: Sponsorships"
-description: Thank you for helping us democratize NLP in Spanish!
+description: Thank you for helping us democratize NLP!
 lang: en
 cover: https://somosnlp.github.io/assets/images/eventos/250401_hackathon_sinfecha.jpg
 ---

 Thank you very much for your interest in supporting us to organize and give visibility to this wonderful event!
-In the three previous editions, **we had more than 500 registrations from 30 different countries each time and surpassed 5,000 views of our events**.
-This year our challenges are to create data that will allow us to create inclusive and quality language models, adapted to the diverse cultures of LATAM and the Iberian Peninsula.
+In each of the three previous editions, **we had more than 500 registrations from 30 different countries each time and surpassed 5,000 views of our events**.
+This year our objective is to generate data that will allow us to develop inclusive language models, adapted to the diverse cultures of LATAM and the Iberian Peninsula.

 <div class="flex justify-center">
     <figure>